News and Events

 Fitness and Health Promotion Students and Faculty Help Special Olympics Events

-During May 2019, Seneca professor Sandra Da Rocha and several Fitness and Health Promotion students volunteered at the Motionball Marathon on May 25, Downsview Hangar.
+May 2019: Seneca Professor Sandra Da Rocha and several Fitness and Health Promotion students volunteered at the Motionball Marathon on May 25, Downsview Hangar.
 At this event, Special Olympics athletes play a variety of sports alongside motionball supporters.
 FHP students and faculty also assisted at the Special Olympics- Invitational Youth Games, hosted at Newnham Campus from 15-16 May.

 Seneca Welcomes Partners to Physical Literacy Research Symposium